Joseph Deitch

 Joseph S. Deitch (born June 9, 1950) is an American business executive and philanthropist, and the author of Elevate: An Essential Guide to Life.
-In 2018, he founded the Elevate Prize Foundation, whose mission is to “empower individuals and organizations whose ideas and endeavors elevate the human experience and "Make Good Famous".
-The organization awards $5 million annually amongst its recipients as well as providing top tier resources in marketing, media, and planning to scale their enterprises.
-He is the founder and Chairman of Commonwealth Financial Network, the largest privately owned independent RIA-broker/dealer in the United States with over $270 billion in assets under management.
+In 2018, he founded the Elevate Prize Foundation.
+The organization awards $10 million annually in cash and services to its recipients as well as providing resources in marketing, media, and planning to scale their enterprises.
+He is the founder and Chairman of Commonwealth Financial Network, the largest privately owned independent RIA-broker/dealer in the United States with over $350 billion of assets under management.
 In addition, Deitch is the chairman of Southworth Development, a golf and leisure real estate company.
 He has also served as a Broadway Producer and won a Tony Award as co-producer of The Gershwin’s Porgy and Bess in 2012.
 Deitch also founded the Deitch Leadership Institute at the Boston Latin School, the oldest public school in the United States (1635).